Contentify/Contentify/daux/docs/Development/05_Laravel.md

 > Whenever a new class is added to the application the autoloading classmap needs an update.
 This command will start the update: `php composer.phar dumpautoload`

-Composer calls these libariers "packages".
+Composer calls these libraries "packages".
 [Packagist](https://packagist.org/) is the main Composer repository.
 "It lets you find packages and lets Composer know where to get the code from".

 ## Requests And Routing